bvincent1/resume-xyz/application_manager/application_manager/templates/resume_header.md

 """
 {%- endfor %}

-write a few sentences summarizing my work experience and why I'm perfect for this position keeping it under 4 sentences
+write a few sentences summarizing my work experience and why I'm perfect for this position, keeping it under 4 sentences